thomaswelborn/mvc-framework/source/MVC/Model/index.md

 Unbinds callback functions from target mediators.

 ### Enable
-Enables class by applying properties from class constructor's `settings` argument and executing other enable methods for `serviceEvents`, `dataEvents`, and `mediators`.
+Enables class by applying properties from class `settings` and executing other enable methods for `serviceEvents`, `dataEvents`, and `mediators`.
+After all able properties/methods are finished, the class's `enabled` property is set to `true`.

 ### Disable
 Disables all settings on the model by deleting properties and executing other disable methods for `serviceEvents`, `dataEvents`, and `mediators`.
+After all able properties/methods are finished, the class's `enabled` property is set to `false`.

 ### Parse
 **Return**